 Adam Potkay specializes in eighteenth-century and Romantic literature at the College, where he has taught since 1990; his appointment as William R. Kenan Professor of Humanties began in August 2009.
-Professor Potkay is the author of four monographs, most recently Wordsworth's Ethics, forthcoming with Johns Hopkins University Press.
+Professor Potkay is the author of four monographs, most recently Wordsworth's Ethics (Johns Hopkins University Press, 2012).
 The Story of Joy from the Bible to Late Romanticism (Cambridge UP, 2007) won the Harry Levin Prize of the American Comparative Literature Association for the best book in literary history and literary criticism, 2007-8; it has been translated into Romanian and Portuguese, and a portion of it has been published in Polish.

 Potkay's other books are The Passion for Happiness: Samuel Johnson and David Hume (Cornell UP, 2000) and The Fate of Eloquence in the Age of Hume (Cornell UP, 1994).
 He is co-editor, with his former graduate student Sandra Burr, of Black Atlantic Writers of the Eighteenth Century: Living the New Exodus in England and the Americas (St. Martin's, 1995).